NuclearGandhi/technion_second_brain/Technion/LSY1/LSY1_001 Introduction.md

 An example of a continuous-time domain is real number domain $\mathbb{R}$.
 For a discrete-time domain, a common example would be integers - $\mathbb{Z}$.

 ## Notation
-Signals are normally denoted by lowercase letters, $u,v,w\dots$ If we would like to talk about its domains, we would write for example:
+Signals are normally denoted by lowercase letters, $x,u,v,w\dots$ If we would like to talk about its domains, we would write for example:
 $$u:\mathbb{R}_{\geq  0}\to \mathbb{R}$$
 which stands for: $u$ assigns to every element of $\mathbb{R}_{\geq 0}$ (domain) an element of $\mathbb{R}$ (codomain).